bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/limitations.rst

       project 'a' and therefore cannot load objects of classes that are defined in project 'a'.

-Elasticsearch
+OpenSearch
-   The business data is duplicated into Elasticsearch.
+   The business data is duplicated into OpenSearch.
 This offers powerful search capabilities.
 However, there are limitations to be dealt with.

-   Do not use a ``Map`` with random or generated keys in your data structure, as this forces the creation of an Elasticsearch mapping for every data item.
+   Do not use a ``Map`` with random or generated keys in your data structure, as this forces the creation of an OpenSearch mapping for every data item.

    Prevent cyclic references and back references from lists to the parent object, as this can lead to huge json structures while expanding these data